MS Degree

 CONTINUING EDUCATION

-Students wishing to pursue a master’s degree have numerous opportunities to do so and are regularly accepted into a wide range of master’s programs.
-Notable examples (based on the past 10 years) include our in-house Master’s in Sports Tourism Management, as well as 8 master’s programs offered by MOMA and 4 by the IAE in Montpellier.
-In addition, many of our alumni have earned their Master’s degrees at one of the 21 leading French universities and/or IAEs outside of Montpellier.
-Finally, for the past decade or so, approximately 4 to 5 students each year have also continued their studies at an institution that is a member of the Conférence des Grandes Ecoles.
+Students wishing to pursue a master’s degree have numerous opportunities to do so and are regularly admitted to a wide variety of master’s programs.
+Notable examples (based on the last 10 years) include, within our institution, the Master’s in Sports Tourism Management, as well as 8 master’s programs offered by MOMA and 4 by the IAE in Montpellier.
+In addition, many of our alumni have earned their Master’s degrees at one of the 21 leading French universities and/or IAE schools outside of Montpellier.
+Finally, for the past 10 years or so, approximately 4 to 5 students each year have also continued their studies at an institution that is a member of the Conférence des Grandes Ecoles.